Teri Rippeto was in the restaurant business since 1981, cooking professionally for 35 years.

-Teri and her dad, Tom, opened Potager Restaurant May 28, 1997.
+Teri and her dad, Tom, opened Potager Restaurant in May of 1997.

-Roy Yamaguchi and Mark Vetri, before landing my first executive chef job.
-I spent 10 years in NYC and 2 years in the Shenandoah Valley managing the culinary side of an 800-acre organic farm.
-Everywhere I have gone, I have worked for the farmer - that is what has brought me to Potager.
+Paul's culinary journey has taken him to every coast.
+As a young cook, he worked for the Patina Group in Los Angeles and was a tournant travelling from one Joaquim Splichal restaurant to another.
+Soon after, he was in Philadelphia working with James Beard award winning chefs like Roy Yamaguchi and Marc Vetri, before landing his first executive chef job.
+Paul spent 10 years in NYC where he met his future wife, Eileen, and 2 years in the Shenandoah Valley managing the culinary side of an 800-acre organic farm.
+Everywhere Paul has gone, he has worked with the farmer - that is what has brought him to Potager.

-Paul Warthen - Chef de Cusine
+Paul Warthen - Executive Chef, Owner

 1109 ogden street denver, colorado 80218 p.
 303.832.5788